 "Ables cannot be held to his felony charges, yet he cannot be committed to ODMHSAS custody for treatment and care, and yet as the parties have agreed, he is extremely dangerous and cannot live independently."

-He has lived in a state-run mental health facility in Vinita for more than three years, but the court and the state’s Department of Mental Health and Substance Abuse Services say he doesn’t have a mental illness.
+He has lived in a state-run mental health facility in Vinita for more than three years, but the court and the state’s department of mental health say he doesn’t have a mental illness.

 The 49-year old has a hard time talking to people, struggles with impulse control and often stares vacantly into space.
 However, judges and the Oklahoma Department of Human Services have said he’s not developmentally disabled either.